geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

 Form words with element abbreviations from the periodic table of elements.
-FINDS ALL POSSIBLE VARIATIONS OF EACH WORD!
+Finds ALL POSSIBLE VARIATIONS for each word!

 - GENERAL OVERVIEW OF ALGORITHM -